findingorder/fo-sticky-note/npm/README.md

 # fo-sticky-note Component for Vue.js

-THIS COMPONENT IS UNDER CONSTRUCTION.
-PLEASE DO NOT USE.

 **fo-sticky-note** is a **Vue.js** component that provides a full-featured sticky note control.

 fo-sticky-note is written in **ECMAScript 6th Edition** (a.k.a. **ECMAScript 2015**, a.k.a. **ES6**) and is intended for inclusion in an ES6 application.
 No provision has been made for supporting earlier JavaScript editions.